Group Leaders: Vernon & Geraldine Davis

 One of the side effects of Orienteering is to make participants far more aware of their surroundings and start to recognise features in the landscape which previously would have gone unnoticed.
 It also means that when you go out for walks on your own, as long as you have a map, you never have that sinking feeling of ‘where am I’.

-If you would like to try your hand at Orienteering, all you need to start with is a reasonably stout and waterproof pair of trainers and a compass.
+If you would like to try your hand at Orienteering, all you need to start with is a pair of trainers and a compass.
 Suitable compasses can be purchased for a few pounds.
 Other than that you need come prepared for no more than an interesting walk in the woods, possibly in the rain!
 Oh, and a coffee and a chat about the morning’s experiences afterwards.

 If you would like any more information please contact either of the Group Coordinators.